sithmel/async-deco/README.md

 * evt: the name of the event
 * payload: an object with additional information about this event
 * timestamp: the time stamp for this event (in ms)
 * id: this is an id that changes everytime the function is executed.
-You can use it to track the execution.
+You can use it to track a specific execution

-Here's an example decorator that uses logging.
+To show how this work, here's an example of a decorator that uses logging:
 ```js
 import { getLogger } = from 'async-deco';